-In this section, we discuss the methods we used to generate the phylogenetic tree and the clustering and visualization result.
+In this section, we discuss the methods we used to generate the phylogenetic tree as well as the clustering and visualization results.
 Both of these outputs required sequence alignment beforehand.
-We did multiple sequence alignment (MSA) for phylogenetic tree and both MSA and pairwise sequence alignment (PWA) for the clustering.
-We created the phylogenetic tree using RaxML, and the clustering result was generated using deterministic annealing (DA) based multidimensional scaling (MDS) with on the all pair distance matrix.
-Note that DACIDR was applied on a million dataset to identify the clusters and their representative sequences used our experiments.
-And in this particular paper, we only clustered and visualized the representative sequences with a few hundred other sequences in order to generate the spherical phylogram.
+We did multiple sequence alignment (MSA) for the phylogenetic tree and both MSA and pairwise sequence alignment (PWA) for the clustering.
+We created the phylogenetic tree using RAxML, and the clustering result was generated using deterministic annealing (DA) based multidimensional scaling (MDS) with the all pair distance matrix.
+Note that DACIDR was applied on a one million sequence dataset to identify the clusters and their representative sequences used in our experiments.
+In this paper, we only clustered and visualized the representative sequences with a few hundred other sequences in order to generate the spherical phylogram.